Loha Pahalwan: Release

 The film's theatrically release scheduled on 14 September 2018; but due to some issue, film was released on 21 September 2018 on all theatres of Bihar, Jharkhand, Mumbai and Gujarat and received a massive opening and has been running housefull in theatres.
 On 2 October 2018, film released in the all theatre of Uttar Pradesh and Delhi.

 Soundtrack

 The soundtrack for "Loha Pahalwan" was composed by Chhote Baba with lyrics penned by Azad Singh, Manoj Matlabi, Sujit Singh Chandrawanshi and Munna Dubey.
 The soundtrack included large number of songs at 6.
 It was produced under the "Worldwide Records Bhojpuri" label, who also bought his satellite rights.
 Full album recorded by Pawan Singh, Indu Sonali, Alka Jha, Priyanka Singh and Mamta Rawat.

 Marketing

-The trailer was this film was released on 12 March 2018 on the official YouTube channel of "Worldwide Records Bhojpuri" which crossed over 6 millions views on YouTube.
+The trailer was this film was released on 12 March 2018 on the official YouTube channel of "Worldwide Records Bhojpuri" which crossed over 6 million views on YouTube.

-The film online stream at Online video platform site YouTube on 23 November 2019 on same sub-handle of trailer released and it got 10 millions views on YouTube till now.
+The film online stream at Online video platform site YouTube on 23 November 2019 on same sub-handle of trailer released and it got 10 million views on YouTube till now.